CURRENT PROJECT

 I-526 Petition Denial Reasons: An I-526 petition may be denied for the following reasons:

-- Inadequate Source of Funds Documentation
+- Inadequate Source-of-Funds Documentation

-USCIS may deny the petition if the investor fails to provide complete and transparent documentation proving the lawful source of the invested capital, such as a clear paper trail from sources like salary, property sales, or gifts to the New Commercial Enterprise (NCE). - Non-Compliant EB-5 Project
+USCIS may deny the petition if the investor fails to provide complete and transparent documentation proving the lawful source of the invested capital, such as a clear paper trail from sources like salary, property sales, or gifts to the New Commercial Enterprise (NCE). - Noncompliant EB-5 Project

 Working with a reputable regional center and experienced immigration attorney is crucial to ensure compliance with USCIS requirements for both the source of funds and project structure.
-In the event of an I-526 denial, industry best practices typically include provisions in the project’s Private Placement Memorandum (PPM) for returning the investor’s capital, often within 90 to 180 days, depending on the project’s escrow agreement.
+In the event of an I-526 denial, industry-best practices typically include provisions in the project’s Private Placement Memorandum (PPM) for returning the investor’s capital, often within 90 to 180 days, depending on the project’s escrow agreement.

 I-829 Petition Denial Reasons: An I-829 petition may be denied for the following reasons: